eta-dev/eta-docs/docs/api/overview.md

 If your template isn't a file in the views directory, you must name it with a leading `@` so that Eta knows not to resolve it from the filesystem.

-The third argument to `loadTemplate` is a boolean describing whether the template is async or not.
+The third argument to `loadTemplate` is an object of type `{async: boolean}` describing whether the template is async or not.
 By default, Eta will assume that the template is synchronous.

 ## Common Use Cases